 And here is the elevation profile of the hike from Sok Kwu Wan Pier to Yung Shue Wan.

 Arrive at Sok Kwu Wan

 Catch the ferry to Sok Kwu Wan from Central Pier Number 4.
 The timetable can be found on the HKKF website.
-I would advise that you to arrive at Sok Kwu Wan around lunch time, and grab a bite at one of the numerous seafood restaurants near the pier.
+I would advise that you arrive at Sok Kwu Wan around lunchtime, and grab a bite at one of the numerous seafood restaurants near the pier.